edinburgh-napier/set09121/labs/lab5/pacman1.md

 ### The Game scene

-For the main game-play scene, we will have an extra method: Respawn() and a scoreClock.
+For the main game-play scene, we will have an extra method: respawn().
 This is all we need for global game logic in the scene, the entities handle everything else.

 ```cpp
 //scenes.hpp